alexkasko/task-engine/README.md

  * task stage update to previous "static" stage
  * current task stage processing, running in executor, must be rolled back

 For first two points `TaskEngine` makes direct calls to `TaskManager`.
-To implement actual task intteruption engine holds set of suspended task ids and provides `checkSuspended` method that should be called periodically by `TaskStageProcessor` implementation.
+To implement actual task interruption engine holds set of suspended task ids and provides `checkSuspended` method that should be called periodically by `TaskStageProcessor` implementation.
 If task is suspended, `TaskEngine` removes it from set and throws `TaskSuspendedException` that should rollback current stage execution.